 How to enrol

-Prior to enrolment, you will be emailed instructions on how to set up your university password.
-This will be sent to the personal email account that you provided when you applied.
-This password will be used throughout your study, including enrolment.
+These will be sent to the personal email account that you provided when you applied.

 Returning students will be sent 2 emails as follows: